eventide-project/docs/user-guide/handlers.md

 Because the raw `MessageData` is not transformed into typed messages, handling `MessageData` in its raw form offers a slight performance improvement due to skipping the transformation step.

-That said, the performance improvement is negligible, so don't elect this option unless squeezing every last drop of performance out of your solution is critical to its success.
+That said, the performance improvement is negligible.
+Don't elect to use this option unless squeezing every last drop of performance out of your solution is critical to its success.

 ## Log Tags